adamnoto/Remexify/README.md

 # Remexify

-Remexify is probably the world's simplest Rails-only gem to write logs into your database's table.
-It takes care of your everyday logging mechanism, but yet is not a dictator enough to make you lose control.
-No fluff, and to-the-point!
+Remexify is the world's simplest Rails-only ActiveRecord gem to write/retrieve logs written into your database's table.
+Its philosophy is not to be a dictator gem, so you have your control over what to log, the log level, and et cetera.
+Remexify is happy to be no fluff, and to-the-point!

 ## Behind the scene

 > Roses are red violets are blue, a log is not a poem it should be accessible to you.

 Remexify is always by my side whenever I need to log something into the database.
-I am tired of managing different logger, or duplicate codes accross multitude of projects I am working on.
+I am tired of managing different logger, or duplicatings codes accross multitude of projects I am working on only to have this kind of ability that I wanted.
+Therefore, I refactor it and made it into a gem available to all projects a bundle away not only for mine, but also for yours.
+I wish it will help you somehow.

 ## Why should you use Remexify?

+Remexify...

-1. Remexify help you log to your own database, by giving you the control and ease on when/where to do that.
+1. Help you log to your own database, by giving you the control and ease on when/where to do that.
+2. Let you log not only an error, but also info, log, etc. Actually, "error" is just a numeric constant.
+3. Gives you the flexible means of accessing your logged error.
-2. Remexify let you *censor* specific error classes which you don't want it to appear in the backtrace.
+4. Let you *censor* specific error classes which you don't want it to appear in the backtrace.
-3. Remexify let you define acceptable/unacceptable classes of error which you can use to control what instance of exception class you want to dismiss, or to keep.
+5. Let you define acceptable/unacceptable classes of error which you can use to control what instance of exception class you want to dismiss, or to keep.
-4. Remexify logs similar error once, but will record the frequency if similar error occurred again.
+6. Logs similar error once, but will record the frequency if similar error occurred again.
-5. Remexify let you log not only an error, but also info, log, etc. Actually, "error" is just a numeric constant.
-6. Remexify gives you the flexible means of accessing your logged error.
+7. Can associate your logs to certain user, object, or anything.
-7. Remexify is free and open source for all the People of Earth.
+7. Is free and open source for all the People of Earth.

 ## Installation